Samnites: Origins and early history

 The Greek geographer Strabo wrote that the Samnite civilization originated from a group of Sabine exiles.
 According to this account, during either a famine, or as part of an attempt to end a war with the Umbrians, the Sabines vowed to hold a Ver Sacrum.
 As part of this ritual, all things produced that year were sacrificed, including babies.
 Once these babies had reached adulthood they were exiled, and then guided by a bull to their new homeland.
 Upon reaching this land they sacrificed this bull to Mars.
 Other Samnite tribes claimed to have been guided by different animals.
 The Hirpini claimed they were guided by a wolf, and the Picentes claimed to have been guided by a woodpecker.
-Alternatively, the Samnites may have been connected to Sparta.
-This legend is possibly apocryphal.
+Alternatively, the Samnites may have been connected to Sparta, though this legend is possibly apocryphal.
 It might have been created by the Greeks for an alliance with the Samnites, or to include the Italic peoples within their worldview, and possibly to highlight similarities between the Samnites and Spartans.
 Archaeological evidence shows that Samnite civilization likely developed from a preexisting Italian culture.

-After the Etruscans abandoned Campania in the 5th century, the Samnites conquered the region.
+After the Etruscans abandoned Campania in the 5th century BC, the Samnites conquered the region.
 Cities like Pompeii and Herculaneum were conquered.
 It is unclear what Samnite cities took part in the campaign, or why.
 They could have wanted its fertile soil, or to alleviate overpopulation.
 This theory relies on the Samnites having a poor agricultural industry, which is contradicted by other evidence.
 Alternatively, the Samnites could have wanted access to the Volturno River and other resources.
 Once Greek hegemony in Italy waned, the Samnites invaded and conquered much of their former land.
 They conquered cities like Cumae, only failing to take Naples.
 In the ensuing centuries, they would wage more war against the Campanians, Volscians, Epirot Greeks, and other Latin communities.